220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/QC-Questions-Week-B.md

 # Questions that maybe used in 1 on 1's or QC's.(There are 9 Questions from week B )

-1. Types of Version Control Systems
+<font size="4"> <span style="color: orange;">1.
+Types of Version Control Systems</span></font>

+    - [Version-control-System] - also known as source control, is the practice of tracking and managing changes to software code.

-    - [Local-VCS] - Saved by the local machine and always is acccessable by the developer but you have no backup available if something goes wrong and other developers cannot access the code you are working which mean that there will be less updates of the code.
+    - [Local-VCS] - Saved by the local machine and always is acccessable by the developer but you have no backup available if something goes wrong you cannot access the code or you could loose all your code.

-    - [Centralized-VCS] - Code that is saved on the server which allows for multiple developers to access that code and make changes.
+    - [Centralized-VCS] - allows the Code to be saved on a server/repository which allows for multiple developers to access that code and make changes.
 Unfortuanatly, this vcs does merges all code into one repository.

-    - [Distributedd-VCS] - We use git as out Distrubuted VCS.
+    - [Distributedd-VCS] - We use git as our Distrubuted VCS.
 The main code is also saved on a server similar to centralized but deverlopers are allowed to make their own server/Repository so they can work on the code locally.
 Developers can then branch the main code and then create a pull requests to allow push their code and once reviewed it can be merged.
 DVCS's also provide ever developer with the code history.
 Allows for multiple levels of protection.

-2. Difference between the loops and statements ?
+<font size="4"> <span style="color: orange;">2.
+Difference between the loops and statements?</span></font>

     - [For-Loop] - Exectutes a sequence of statements multiple times based on the condition given.(iteration)